 A great way to desensitize your dog to other dogs is to work with a friend who has a dog.
 In a neutral area, have them keep their dog just out of sight of your dog.

 Then your friend can bring their dog into view a little bit.

 Immediately shower your dog with attention and yummy treats.
 You’ll keep their focus on you instead of the other dog.
-This positive reinforcement works much better than yelling or smacking for an excessive barking puppy or dog.
+This positive reinforcement works much better than yelling or smacking your excessive barking puppy or dog.